maximewel/Despacito-thelo/README.md

 * If the other player can move, it recalls MinMax without playing a move - this simulate the current player passing its turn

 As Despacito tries to maximize its mobility factor.
 Making it pass turns while minmaxing allows it to predict very good board values when it makes the opponent is forced to pass its turns...
 If this ability to pass turn is not built inside the minmax, then the branches where the opponent must pass turn will not yield their true value.\
+\
 There is one little trap to avoid if the "pass turn" is built in - if the immediate turn for the player is a "pass", then the minmax will pass the first depth and go through the others.
 It will then yield a move that is illegal, basically playing for the opponent's next turn.\The easy way to avoid that is by verifying and not firing the minmax if the turn must pass :\
 ![pass turn](./img/pass_turn_verification.png)\
 _verification of the turn passing_
 \
 \
 This simple verification is crucial to avoid illegal moves and resulting crashes.
-It is easier to do the verification before firing the AI rathen than verifying that the depth is not maximal before passing the turn inside the minmax function.
+It is easier to do the verification before firing the AI rathen than verifying that the depth is not maximal before passing the turn inside the minmax function.\
+When passing a turn :
+* The untouched field is given
+* The depth is not decremented as no pawn has been placed (could be open to debate)
+* the minOrMax and whiteturn are inversed, as to fire the opponent's turn
+* the parentvalue is forwarded (instead of the current optimal value that does not exist)

 ## Testing phase
 The testing phase has been compiled into a little [PDF report](Rapport_de_tests_DespacitoThello.pdf).\